Selecting the ideal hosting solution is a vital decision for any website owner, with two popular alternatives being cloud hosting and VPS hosting.

 Normally, simple WordPress websites don’t have very high resource requirements, so a VPS should be able to handle the workload with no issues.

-For example, if your website is suddenly hit with a massive traffic spike, the VPS server might not have enough resources to handle the workload fast enough.
+For example, if your website is suddenly hit with a massive traffic spike, the virtual server might not have enough resources to handle the workload fast enough.

 To solve that issue, you will need to upgrade to a VPS that has more resources.